Please connect a business account on the Instagram Feed settings page in order to display hashtag feeds

 “If they genuinely seem to disagree, then I will suggest they check with the Food Safety Unit at the Department of Health and Human Services.
 Otherwise, I’ll ask that the business owns up to rejecting this environmentally friendly practice as its own business decision, not as something that has been forced upon them.”

-Can a Cafe REally be called responsible if all they are doing is bringing in a small discount for coffee cups?
+Can a cafe really be called responsible if all they are doing is bringing in a small discount for coffee cups?

 Our goal is to change the game on single-use waste by nurturing a culture of reuse.
 We’ve chosen to target a specific item, takeaway cups, to strengthen our impact.
 We believe in incremental change and if a business chooses to incentivise BYO cups they are showing that they want to be part of the growing trend towards reuse.
-Promoting a discount is start but there are so many other aspects of their business they can transform – e.g. plastic bags, straws, bottled water, composting food waste, using renewable energy, you name it!
+Promoting a discount is a good start but there are so many other aspects of their business they can transform – e.g. plastic bags, straws, bottled water, composting food waste, using renewable energy, you name it!

-What can my council do to help support Responsible Cafes?
+What can my council do to help support responsible cafes?

 I have a media and press related enquiry.

 Please go to our contact us page and we will get back to you as soon as possible.

 If we didn’t answer your question here please contact us